XML RSS

 Hopper Feeders

-These bird feeders are normally shaped like a cylinder.
+This type of wild bird feeder is normally shaped like a cylinder.
 Most are made of plastic and are see-through.
 There are various holes along the cylinder with perches at these areas.
 Tube bird feeders can accommodate just a few birds or many, depending on how long the feeder is and how many seed openings and perches are available.

 Tube feeders can be attached to a pole or they can be hung, for example, on the branch of a tree.
 I have them both ways in my yard.